 Founded in 1976, Seattle Biomedical Research Institute is Seattle’s first global health organization.
 We’ve grown to be the largest independent, non-profit organization devoted solely to infectious disease research.
-Approaching 400 staff members, we tackle the world’s most devastating diseases and focus on developing new solutions.
+With about 250 staff members, we tackle the world’s most devastating diseases and focus on developing new solutions.

 Stuart was invited to advise the World Health Organization about future research into tropical diseases in 1980, marking the Institute's rise into international significance.
 The first postdoctoral scientists joined the Institute in 1982.
 In 1986, the Institute relocated to Seattle and became Seattle Biomedical Research Institute.

 Seattle BioMed formalized a long-standing affiliation with the University of Washington in 1992, which strengthened training programs and offered our faculty positions at one of the U.S.’s top research universities.